emvaized/open-in-popup-window-extension/README.md

 > - <kbd>Shift</kbd> + <kbd>Enter</kbd> in Firefox (+ <kbd>Ctrl</kbd> in Chrome) on any focused element, for example search suggestion in address bar
 >
 > Popup windows opened this way could not be positioned by mouse cursor location, so an alternative "Fallback popup window location" setting will be used ("Center" by default)

+#### How to use "Reopen tabs opened by page as popup windows"?

+> With this option enabled, new tabs opened by another tab (usually those opened by clicking links with `target: _blank`) will be automatically reopened as popup windows.
+This setting has an additional option to do it only for pinned tabs, which is _enabled_ by default.

 #### Private windows are not reopened as popups with this option enabled